Setup with Gradle

 - Gradle 2.13 or higher Citrus tests will be executed with the Gradle build tool.

 Citrus uses Maven internally for building software.
 But of course you can also integrate the Citrus tests in a Gradle project.
-As the Citrus tests are nothing but normal JUnit or TestNG tests the integration in the Gradle build is very easy.
+Since Citrus tests are nothing but normal JUnit or TestNG tests, integration into your Gradle build is very easy.

 citrus-sample | + src | | + main | | | + java | | | + resources | | + test | | | + java | | | + resources build.gradle settings.gradle